Our Mission Statement

 Several award-winning artworks from the 1998–2012 competitions were featured in an FFAA retrospective as one-third of a three-part exhibition called “Western Threads: Contemporary Fibre Art” at the Royal Alberta Museum in Edmonton, AB, from April 12–August 4, 2014.

 In 2012, FFAA began offering fibre art workshops for members and the general public.
 These are made possible by volunteer fundraising with the Alberta Gaming, Liquor, and Cannabis Commission.

-The board of directors of FFAA consists of volunteers drawn from the Edmonton-area fibre art community, including Alberta Council of Ukrainian Arts, Black Gold Quilt Patch Guild, Edmonton & District Quilters Guild, Edmonton Modern Quilters Guild, Edmonton Needlecraft Guild, Edmonton Rug Hooking Guild, Edmonton Weavers Guild, Evergreen Spinners & Weavers Guild, Latchet Machine Knitters, and individual members.
+The board of directors of FFAA consists of volunteers drawn from the Edmonton-area fibre art community, including Alberta Council of Ukrainian Arts, Black Gold Quilt Patch Guild, Edmonton & District Quilters Guild, Edmonton Modern Quilters' Guild, Edmonton Needlecraft Guild, Edmonton Rug Hooking Guild, Edmonton Weavers' Guild, Latchet Machine Knitters Club, and individual members.
 Meeting times and dates for member guilds are listed on the events calendar page.

 FFAA activities are supported by grants from AFA and from funds raised through AGLC.

 Babas and Borscht by Cec Caswell, 2016 My Heritage Exhibition